-- Redoubts in Virginia only provide benefits when the Confederate player has units in that hex.
-The redoubts in Tennessee and Alabama in BAC provide benefits for either the Union or Confederate player, depending on which player has units in that redoubt hex.
-The redoubts in Georgia in AIO (they are all near Dalton on the west map) provide benefits only for the Confederate player.
-The redoubts in Maryland on the HCR East map provide benefits for only the Union player and only for scenarios in or after 1863 (RWH).
-Exception: the Centreville (SJW N4318) redoubt also provides the Union player with redoubt benefits if he has units in that hex (this redoubt exists in all games except those in 1861). - Units in a redoubt hex (that they are eligible to benefit from) with no other entrenchments have their Combat and Artillery values multiplied by 1.5 when defending.
-(For Combat values, retain fractions; for Artillery values, multiply the sum of all the Artillery values in the hex by 1.5 and round fractions up to the nearest whole number.) - Units directly under an Abatis marker (or a Breastworks-Build marker if the year is 1864 or later) have their Combat and Artillery values multiplied by 1.5 when defending. - Units directly under a completed Breastwork, a Fort-Build marker (1863 or earlier), or a Fort-Build-1 marker (1864 or later) have their Combat and Artillery values doubled when defending. - Units directly under a Fort-Build-2 marker (1864 or later) have their Combat and Artillery values multiplied by 2.5 when defending. - Units directly under a completed Fort marker have their Combat and Artillery values tripled when defending. - Units directly under a Breastworks-Build marker do not have their Combat and Artillery values modified if the year is 1863 or earlier.
+- Many of the games in the series have Redoubts either printed on the map or added with special counters.
+The basic rules for each game define which player owns and gets the benefits for the Redoubts in that game. - Units in a redoubt hex (that they are eligible to benefit from) with no other entrenchments have their Combat and Artillery values multiplied by 1.5 when defending.
+(For Combat values, retain fractions; for Artillery values, multiply the sum of all the Artillery values in the hex by 1.5 and round fractions up to the nearest whole number.) - All Naval Batteries printed on the maps are considered to also contain a Confederate Redoubt (even if there is a destroyed Naval Battery counter in the hex). - Units directly under an Abatis marker (or a Breastworks-Build marker if the year is 1864 or later) have their Combat and Artillery values multiplied by 1.5 when defending. - Units directly under a completed Breastwork, a Fort-Build marker (1863 or earlier), or a Fort-Build-1 marker (1864 or later) have their Combat and Artillery values doubled when defending. - Units directly under a Fort-Build-2 marker (1864 or later) have their Combat and Artillery values multiplied by 2.5 when defending. - Units directly under a completed Fort marker have their Combat and Artillery values tripled when defending. - Units directly under a Breastworks-Build marker do not have their Combat and Artillery values modified if the year is 1863 or earlier.